mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 To allow a greater flexibility in roles management, roles details are stored within an external MongoDB collection, for example named as `rbac-roles`.
 This collection is then employed by Rönd to learn which roles exists and can actually be assigned to a user, together with their associated permissions.

-When used within the Console, Rönd automatically tries to create this collection definition, according to its configuration which can be edited in the _Authentication Management_ panel.
-This collection definition is then read by CRUD Service, so that it can create the needed indexes.
-Below it is possible to also find the _roles_ collection definition, which can be directly imported in case the
+When used within the Console, Rönd automatically tries to create this collection definition, using as name the one defined in the _Authentication Management_ section.
+The collection definition is important since it instructs the CRUD Service to create the needed indexes, which speeds up reading roles from the database.
-CRUD collections section if it does not already exist after enable Rönd and saved the configuration.
+In case you would like to import the _roles_ collection in another project where Rönd is not active (for example a project [dedicated to users management](#tips)), here is provided the definition, which can be imported using the dedicated button in the _MongoDB CRUDs_ section in the _Design_ area.

 <details><summary>Control Plane Roles Collection Definition (import ready)</summary>